 This means that legal and eDiscovery teams simply can’t ignore these platforms.
 Courts have made it clear that collaboration content is discoverable, so teams need to find a way to manage all the unstructured data hiding inside these tools.

-As we’ve discussed before, there are several reasons why collaboration content is hard to work with.
-First, content is dynamic and real-time, which results in an overwhelming number of records being created.
+As we’ve discussed before, there are several reasons why collaboration platform content is hard to work with.
+First, the content is dynamic and being produced in real-time, which results in an overwhelming number of records being created.
 It is also incredibly multifaceted.
-People aren’t just sending messages—conversations are typically filled with GIFs, videos, images, and countless other file formats.
+People aren’t just sending messages—conversations are typically filled with GIFs, videos, images, emojis, and countless other file formats.
 Add to this the fact that so many other applications integrate with team collaboration platforms, and you have a very complex web of data to untangle.

 To deal with limited in-platform access, the major platforms offer some form of eDiscovery/compliance export, but these are typically in JSON format, which looks nothing like the original messages and make it almost impossible to understand context and intent.
 Below is a simple message (“Hello world”) that has been starred and pinned, and has a couple of reactions.